mattrondel/mtg/Squirrels.md

 - [ ] more here get from other sites first becuase they seem like they have foil variants other other sites stuff https://www.tokensformtg.com/search/search/squirrel

-- [ ] put extra at the end of the book as "extras"
+#### Spares/ extras are kept in the book

 36 cards ?
-4 pages?
+4 pages? no idea

-- [x] squirrel lands Plains
-- [x] squirrel lands Forest
-- [x] squirrel lands Moutain
-- [x] squirrel lands Island
-- [x] squirrel lands Swamp